 - share best practice and benefit from the knowledge and expertise of other farmers and industry experts.

-For more information on all Farming Connect services and to find out what events are taking place near you visit the Meter a Busnes website (external link).
+For more information on all Farming Connect services and to find out what events are taking place near you visit Menter a Busnes (external link).

 Farming Connect is funded through the Rural Development Plan for Wales 2007-2013 which is financed by the Welsh Government and the European Union.